ibm-cloud-docs/watson-assistant/search-milvus-add.md

 ```
 (title like "%action%") and (url in ["www.url1.com", "www.url2.com"])
 ```
-This filter expression allows only the search results with the title that contains the word "action" and the url being one of ["www.url1.com", "www.url2.com"].
+This filter expression allows only the search results with the title that contains the word "action" and the url in one of ["www.url1.com", "www.url2.com"].

 ## Configuring your assistant to use Milvus
 {: #milvus-assistant-configure}